-The consolidated Ind AS financial statements were approved for issue in accordance with a resolution of the board of directors on September 04, 2023.
+The consolidated Ind AS financial statements were approved for issue in accordance with a resolution of the board of directors on September 06, 2024.

-2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2 MATERIAL ACCOUNTING POLICIES

-This note provides a list of the significant accounting policies adopted in the preparation of these Indian Accounting Standards (Ind AS) consolidated financial statements.
-These policies have been consistently applied to all the years.
+This note provides a list of the material accounting policies adopted in the preparation of these Indian Accounting Standards (Ind AS) consolidated financial statements.
+These policies have been consistently applied to all the years except where newly issued accounting standard is initially adopted.

-2.01 Basis of preparation
+2.01 Statement of compliance and basis of preparation of Consolidated Financial Statements